natalieagus/50005-2023/_os_notes/week2-3_designstructure.md

 These programs create, delete, copy, rename, print, dump, list, and generally manipulate files and directories.
 For example: all commands that you can enter in CLI that involves file management in UNIX systems is actually the <span style="color:#f77729;"><b>name</b></span> of system programs that can be found in the `$PATH`.
 These include `ls, rm, mkdir, cp, touch` among many others.

-Modern OS usually comes with default <span style="color:#f77729;"><b>package managers</b></span> that simplifies installation of softwares (and also managing versions, updates, running background services, etc).
+Modern OS usually comes with default <span style="color:#f77729;"><b>package managers</b></span> that simplifies installation of software applications (and also managing versions, updates, running background services, etc).
 For instance, `brew` for macOS and `apt` for Debian-based Linux distributions.

 Several text editors provided (`nano`, `vi`) may be available to create and modify the content of files stored on disk or other storage devices.
 There may also be special commands to search the contents of files or perform transformations of the text like `grep, awk, tr`.